ryanv404/themux/README.md

 A command-line tool for selecting color themes in a Termux terminal emulator.

-Contains 247 built-in color themes that can be applied from an interactive list.
+Contains 247 built-in color themes.

+Apply a theme to the terminal by running `themux set` and selecting an available theme from an interactive list.

 ## Usage